aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

-the display format of numbers and dates.
+Gets the display format of numbers and dates.
 The formatting patterns are different for different regions.
 For example, the formatting patterns represented by numbers for en\_US region:

     | ----- | ---------- | ------------------------------------------------------------------ |
     | Value | Type       | Format String                                                      |